 In truth, how personalized search results were tailored and delivered was problematic from a privacy perspective.
 As user concerns over cookies and tracking became widespread, search engines and businesses alike had to look at alternatives.

 Yet, consumers say they crave personalization.
-A recent research shows 71% of consumers expect companies to deliver personalized interactions – and 76% get frustrated when this doesn’t happen.
+Recent research shows 71% of consumers expect companies to deliver personalized interactions – and 76% get frustrated when this doesn’t happen.

 A Brief Overview of Google’s Personalized Search